-Following the straw was another generous dusting of bone meal and blood meal, and another soak with the hose.
+Following the straw was another generous dusting of blood meal and bone meal, and another soak with the hose.

 Finally, the topmost layer was a healthy addition of compost (about 3 to 6 inches).
 Whatever you use, it should be well rotted and teeming with microbes.
 This is the layer you’ll be seeding and planting in, so don’t skimp on the compost.
 Wet it down, and you’re ready to plant!

-In a standard-depth raised bed, the ratio of layers would more likely look like this from the bottom up:
+In a standard-depth raised bed, the ratio of layers would look like this from the bottom up: